Japanese men drop inhibition, turn to parasols to beat the heat

 "It's your own portable shade you can carry around anywhere," he said.

-While women's parasols run to lighter colors - pink, beige, white and red as well as black - those for men are more somber shades of blue, grey, and green.
+While women's parasols run to lighter colours - pink, beige, white and red as well as black - those for men are more sombre shades of blue, grey, and green.
 They also tend to be larger.

 "I believe if there was a 'sun umbrella God', I'm positive it wouldn't discriminate between men and women," said Miyatake, who sells a thousand a year.
 "If men want to use sun umbrellas, they should be able to without shame."

-Japan is currently in the grip of a heat wave that sent temperatures in areas around Tokyo to well over 37 degrees Celsius (99 degrees Fahrenheit) by 1:00 p.m. on Friday. ($1 = 78.2400 Japanese yen)
+Japan is currently in the grip of a heat wave that sent temperatures in areas around Tokyo to well over 37 degrees Celsius (99 degrees Fahrenheit) by 1:00 p.m.
+(0400 GMT) on Friday.

 (Reporting by Teppei Kasai, editing by Elaine Lies)